 The artist I met through the art club got me started with selling prints.
 He put me in touch with a wonderful,

 So I built up a small inventory to start with and framed a few originals.
-Bought a few display stands (both floor and table) and a nice cloth for a table.
+I bought a few display stands (both floor and table) and a nice cloth for a table.

 But just because I didn’t do the large art shows doesn’t mean you shouldn’t try there.
 Just know there is more investment in the art show route with perhaps more effort and definitely competition.

 But if you sell a few large originals, that could offset your cost.
 And remember, the clientele there would be there to find fine art originals and would be expecting to outlay larger sums for good artwork. 😉

 However, I did sell small original pieces and a lot of prints at craft sales.
 Also, many people took my card for future reference, resulting in many commissions!

-Online Opportunity – So Vast!!
+Big Online Opportunities – So Vast!!

-Here is a link to a great article https://www.websitebuilderexpert.com/website-builders/best/artists/
+Here is a link to a great article: https://www.websitebuilderexpert.com/website-builders/best/artists/

-Print-on-demand means that company will handle everything—printing, transacting the purchase, packaging, shipping and customer service—for you.
+Print-on-demand means that the company will handle everything—printing, transacting the purchase, packaging, shipping, and customer service—for you.
 They will keep a commission for all of that, though.

-Here’s a tip before jumping right into one, though – learn about the different online companies—really research the kind of genre they have on their site before you upload your stuff.
-Look at others work.
+Here’s a tip before jumping right into one, though: Learn about the different online companies—really research the kind of genre they have on their site before you upload your stuff.
+Look at others’ work.

-Your art may not be what their customer is looking for and you will have wasted your time (and believe me, it is time-consuming to upload, title, attach keywords, describe, decide items to be printed on, set mark-ups, etc.) In other words, your artwork shouldn’t contrast too greatly with the style seen on the site.
+Your art may not be what their customer is looking for and you will have wasted your time (and believe me, it is time-consuming to upload, title, attach keywords, describe, decide items to be printed on, set mark-ups, etc.).
+In other words, your artwork shouldn’t contrast too greatly with the style seen on the site.

 Read reviews of their product/printing quality, shipping time.
 You really need to spend the extra time looking into all the advantages and reputation of each one before deciding to go with them.
 Maybe order a product or two to see the quality for yourself.